robertcornet/TUD_AI_driving/documentation/build_guide.md

 <img src="/images/25.jpg" height=200/>
 <img src="/images/27.jpg" height=200/>

-# Part 4, Electronics
+# Part 4: Electronics
 ## Wheels speed sensors and encoder disks

 Cut the connector of 1 end of the 3-pin wires and solder them to the IR reflectance sensors (4x).
 Use the following lengths or more:

-2x 50cm (rear wheels)
+- 2x 50cm (rear wheels)
-2x 30 cm (front wheels)
+- 2x 30 cm (front wheels)

 <a></a>
 <img src="/images/33.jpg" height=200/>
 <img src="/images/34.jpg" height=200/>
 <img src="/images/35.jpg" height=200/>

 Remove the wheels and the standard wheel carriers.
-Use hot glue to secure the sensor mounts in the orientation as shown, with the mounting plate facing down and away from the center!
+Use hot glue to secure the sensor mounts in the orientation as shown, with the mounting plate facing **down** and **away** from the center.
 It may be necessary to trim some of the excess material on the wheel hubs.

 <a></a>
 <img src="/images/32.jpg" height=200/>
 <img src="/images/31.jpg" height=200/>

-Bolt the sensors to the wheel hubs with M2x6 bolts and zip tie the wires to the linkages for some strain relief from the solder connections:
+Bolt the sensors to the wheel hubs with M2x6 bolts and zip tie the wires to the linkages for some strain relief for the solder connections:

 <a></a>
 <img src="/images/36.jpg" height=200/>

 Cover the encoder disks with aluminium foil or similar with good IR reflectivity, and mount them on the axles.
-They will snap in place on the original locking pin:
+They will clamp in place on the original locking pin:

 <a></a>
 <img src="/images/75.jpg" height=200/>